isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Genomic Reference Database
 ===========================

-Genomic information that can be used to cross-reference against processed-omics data tables (e.g. COSMIC, ClinVar, cytoBand, dbSNP, Ensembl, Ensembl2Reactome)
+Genomic information that can be used to cross-reference against processed-omics data tables (e.g. COSMIC, ClinVar, cytoBand, dbSNP)

 DNA methylation
 ----------------